Songs of the Beatles

-Songs of the Beatles is a 1981 album by Sarah Vaughan.
+Songs of the Beatles is a 1981 album by Sarah Vaughan, recorded in 1977 but not released for four years due to a recording contract problem.
 It contains songs written and originally performed by the Beatles, with contemporaneous pop and jazz arrangements.
 On "Something" Vaughan was accompanied by the Brazilian singer and musician Marcos Valle.
-It was recorded in 1977 but was not released until 1981 due to a recording contract problem.

 Reception

 On balance, Los Angeles Times jazz writer Leonard Feather is favorable in his assessment, awarding the album three and a half stars, notwithstanding some ill-advised commercial trimmings:

 Recorded several years ago, inexplicably shelved and now belatedly released, this is neither the ill-advised venture one might fear nor a vital part of musical history.
 Produced and arranged by the father and son team of Marty and David Paich, it has its moments of superior Vaughan, notably on "Eleanor Rigby" and "Here, There and Everywhere."
 What went wrong is mostly the fault of the producers: overdressed arrangements ("Fool on the Hill"); overdubbed background singers of which Vaughan was not even made aware; a tiresome tenor sax and rigid rhythm on "Come Together."
 For the most part, though, on the strength of her indomitable musicianship and the inherent virtues of some of the tunes, Vaughan overcomes.